-- Relevant technology development activities involving ground-based astronomical facilities are allowed, but proposals for suborbital programs are not solicited at this time due to budgetary constraints. - In addition, proposals in the following areas are not solicited under SAT/TDEM 2015: - general technology maturation activities without specific application to the requirements of a future exoplanet direct-detection mission; - development and maintenance of testing facilities and/or tools that substantively reproduce the capabilities of existing ExEP infrastructure. - Investigations that advance technologies for future strategic missions with goals other than the direct detection of extrasolar planets, or that would enable ancillary measurements with a direct detection mission that do not directly enhance the ability of the system to isolate and analyze the light from an exoplanet (e.g. astrometry, high-precision photometry, transit spectroscopy); - Investigations that advance technologies leading to the development of infrared interferometry as the basis for a future strategic exoplanet direct detection mission.
+- Relevant technology development activities involving ground-based astronomical facilities are allowed, but proposals for suborbital programs are not solicited at this time due to budgetary constraints. - In addition, proposals in the following areas are not solicited under SAT/TDEM 2016: - general technology maturation activities without specific application to the requirements of a future exoplanet direct-detection mission; - development and maintenance of testing facilities and/or tools that substantively reproduce the capabilities of existing ExEP infrastructure. - Investigations that advance technologies for future strategic missions with goals other than the direct detection of extrasolar planets, or that would enable ancillary measurements with a direct detection mission that do not directly enhance the ability of the system to isolate and analyze the light from an exoplanet (e.g. astrometry, high-precision photometry, transit spectroscopy); - Investigations that advance technologies leading to the development of infrared interferometry as the basis for a future strategic exoplanet direct detection mission.

-- Proposals in the following areas are not solicited under SAT/TDEM 2015 (continued): - Proposals for the development of technologies for potential competed (e.g., Explorer) exoplanet missions; - Development of technologies in the following areas:
+- Proposals in the following areas are not solicited under SAT/TDEM 2016 (continued): - Proposals for the development of technologies for potential competed (e.g., Explorer) exoplanet missions; - Development of technologies in the following areas, with the exception of those being part of a systems-wide coronagraph/telescope study:

-Detector Technology Telescope Assembly Technology Mirror Technology (except AO as req. for WFSC) S/C Pointing Control Formation Flying Technologies S/C Sunshields/Thermal Control Propulsion Systems Vibration Isolation Systems
+Detector Technology Mirror Technology (except AO as req. for WFSC in coronagraphs) S/C Pointing Control Telescope Assembly Technology S/C Sunshields/Thermal Control Propulsion Systems Vibration Isolation Systems